syncfusion-content/windowsforms-docs/WindowsForms/CurrencyEdit/FAQ/How-to-Change-the-Calculator-layout-using-CalcPopup-property.md

 ---
 layout: post
-title: How to Change the Calculator layout using CalcPopup property
+title: How to Change the Calculator layout using CalcPopup property | WindowsForms | Syncfusion
 description: how to change the calculator layout using calcpopup property
 platform: WindowsForms
 control: Editors Package